Visas for South Africa

 - Business – applications can be made for permanent residency on a stand-alone basis

-- Relatives – applications can be made for permanent residency on a stand-alone basis providing the relationship is first kin or applicants have been married or in a life partner relationship for a provable five year period
+- Relatives – applications can be made for permanent residency on a stand-alone basis providing they are next of kin or have been married or in a life partner relationship with the original applicant for a provable five year period

 Additionally, permanent residency holders are able to:

 Work, set up a business or study (within permit restrictions)